melissaharijanto/melissaharijanto/README.md

 ### About Me

-My name is Melissa, a recent Computer Science graduate from the National University of Singapore.
+My name is Melissa, a 2025 Computer Science graduate from the National University of Singapore.
 Nice to meet you!

 ### Let's Connect!
 <a href="https://www.linkedin.com/in/melissaharijanto/">